shinyquagsire23/monado/doc/ipc-design.md

 SPDX-License-Identifier: BSL-1.0
 -->

-- Last updated: 15-July-2022
+- Last updated: 12-September-2022

-When the service starts, an `xrt_instance` is created and selected, a native system compositor is initialized, a shared memory segment for device data is initialized, and other internal state is set up.
+When the service starts, an `xrt_instance` is created and selected, a native compositor is initialized by a system compositor, a shared memory segment for device data is initialized, and other internal state is set up.
 (See `ipc_server_process.c`.)

 There are three main communication needs: